Who I am

 Professional Bio

-Susanne Bennett is a spiritual director, author, and educator living on Cape Cod.
+Susanne Bennett is a spiritual director & companion, an author, and an educator living on Cape Cod.
 A former psychotherapist and university professor at The Catholic University of America and Smith College, she specialized in mental health, attachment, and clinical social work with LGBTQIA+ individuals and families.

 Susanne holds a PhD from Smith College, an MSW from the University of Maryland, and a BA in religion from Wake Forest University.
 She is the co-editor of Adult Attachment in Clinical Social Work: Practice, Research, and Policy (2010, Springer) and has authored over 30 peer-reviewed journal articles and book chapters.
-She is a recent graduate of the Center for Action and Contemplation’s Living School in New Mexico and an intern at Stillpoint’s Art of Spiritual Direction in California.
+She is a graduate of the Center for Action and Contemplation’s Living School in New Mexico and Stillpoint’s Art of Spiritual Direction training program in California.